Qing (Wendy) Wang

 Statistician specializing in topics of U-statistics, nonparametric kernel density estimation, risk estimation, variance estimation, cross-validation, resampling schemes, and extrapolation/interpolation methods.

 I was born and raised in Beijing, China.
-I came to the U.S. to pursue a graduate degree in 2007, and received a Ph.D. in Statistics from Penn State University in 2012 under the supervision of the late Dr. Bruce G. Lindsay.
-Prior to joining Wellesley, I was a tenure-track Assistant Professor of Statistics at Williams College from 2012 to 2015, and at Bentley University from 2015 to 2016.
+My academic journey in the U.S. began in 2007 when I started the PhD program in statistics at Penn State University.
+I completed my PhD at Penn State in 2012 under the supervision of the late Dr. Bruce G. Lindsay.
+Prior to joining Wellesley, I held tenure-track Assistant Professor of Statistics positions at Williams College (2012–2015) and Bentley University (2015–2016).

-In my spare time, I enjoy baking, cooking, practicing yoga, traveling with my husband, and spending time with my two young children, Iwa and Ian.
+Outside of my academic life, I enjoy baking, cooking, practicing yoga, traveling with my husband, and spending time with my two lovely children, Iwa and Ian.

 Education